Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dbacontact.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-The initial `"maintenance_status"` will be `Awaiting Maintenance Marketplace Boarding` , and can be expected to move to `Completed` within an hour.
 The maintenance case can be retrieved to review the details, and to check on the `maintenance_status`.
+The `"maintenance_status"` shows the current state of the case.
+For cases that sync downstream, we will have additional statuses that show the syncing process before completion and are provided below.
+Upon submission, the status will be `Awaiting Maintenance Marketplace Boarding` , and can be expected to move to `Completed` within an hour.

 ```json
 {